On this page:

 TWC staff cannot set up your direct deposit because we do not have access to your confidential bank numbers.

-TWC sends your direct deposit account information to your bank or credit union, which has nine banking days to verify your account.
+TWC sends your direct deposit account information to your bank or credit union, which has eight banking days to verify your account.
 If you submit an eligible payment request before direct deposit is set up, TWC will mail you a check.
 Therefore, you should confirm your address by logging on to Unemployment Benefits Services and selecting Contact Information under the My Profile menu.

 If you do not already have a TWC debit card: